rust-windowing/winit/CONTRIBUTING.md

 For more on how to manage toolchains, see [the textbook](https://rust-lang.github.io/rustup/concepts/toolchains.html).

+However, if you feel uncomfortable using nightly toolchain, ensure that CI passes with the exception of formatting and explicitly indicate that your code should be formatted before merge.

 ## Maintainers

 Winit has plenty of maintainers with different backgrounds, different time